willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## Boundary questions and setup

-### What's a boundary, and why should I create one?
+### What's a boundary and why should I create one?

 A boundary defines the area in which you can move around while you're wearing your Windows Mixed Reality immersive headset.
 Because you can't see your surroundings while you're using your headset, it's important to create a boundary to help you avoid obstacles.
 The boundary looks like a white outline inside mixed reality and appears when you come close to it.
 When you see it, slow your movements, and avoid crossing the boundary or extending your limbs beyond it.